Skip to content

 The degree plan is 72 credits divided into six semesters.
 Each semester is 15 weeks long, which includes instruction and evaluation.

 Nursing plays such an important role in the healthcare industry, coordinating patient care, educating patients and the public about various health conditions, and providing the advice and emotional support for patients and family members alike.
 After graduating from a nursing program at a reputable vocational institute and passing the required exams, you’ll be able to find a good nursing job.
 At the FVI School of Nursing and Technology School of Nursing, we offer continuing student support and career services to help you plan for your future and enter the job market.
+We have a nursing school in Miramar, FL and a nursing school in Miami, FL that offers an ASN nursing program.

 With no waiting list, you can start your journey when you’re ready.
 Contact our admissions specialists to get started on your career in nursing today.